aboxofsox/xcat/readme.md

 ## Config
 When you run the tool for the first time, a `config.json` file is created in `~/.config/xcat`.

+You can also create a new config with the below default values with `xcat -i`.

 ```json
 {
         "syntax_highlighting_style": "monokai",